sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 ----

-(In here would be some sort of scene about the protagonist's depression after witnessing their corpse, maybe some progress on their magic training after the emotional outburst earlier started to unlock the general usage of magic for them)
+The next weeks were a blur of malaise and depression and mourning.

+You had said once that you were glad to not be working in your world, enraptured as you were with the casual whimsy of this world, and that still held true.
+But there were things that you were realising you would potentially never see again that really hit you during this time.

+Computers, phones, technology.
+Talking to your friends over the internet.
+Music, especially the dance music and concerts of your time.
+The particular tingle of soft drinks.

-One positive of the whole situation, for what little positive you could see of it, was that it seemed that whatever bottleneck had kept you from really *grasping* the usage of magic had lifted.
+One positive of what had come to pass, for what little positive you could see of it, was that it seemed that whatever bottleneck had kept you from really *grasping* the usage of magic had lifted.

-Though you had moved your magic training and learning to a part of the Crimson Forest a reasonable ways off the beaten track (enough that you could rest easier about anyone unexpectedly becoming a victim of an emotionally-induced magical surge), you quickly mastered basic magical spells and began to tap into the magics that were closely tied to your soul... and those that powered the body you possessed.
+Though you had moved your magic training and learning to a part of the Crimson Forest a reasonable ways off the beaten track (enough that you could rest easier about anyone unexpectedly becoming a victim of another emotionally-induced magical surge), you quickly mastered basic magical spells and began to tap into the magics that were closely tied to your soul... and those that powered the body you possessed.

 Though Ralsei was unavailable to guide you, as he wished he were able - currently helping Kris and Susie to fulfill the prophecy and prevent what he called 'The Roaring' - Seam found time on occasion to nudge you toward discovering your latent soul magic.
 He was also able to show you how to summon 'bullets' - pure magic energy condensed into a shape befitting the caster, full of intent.

 The comment that most monsters learned this very basic magic and the power of intent at a young age did hang in your mind more than it perhaps should have, considering you were not a native monster, but alas, that was just how depression was.
 Always looking for a way to beat you down.

+It quickly became apparent when you moved on from basic spells to more personalised magic, following the whims of the energy inside you that 'your' magic was mostly Jevil's chaotic magic.
+But Seam commented at least once during this phase of exploration that it seemed slightly more refined, focused.
+There were hints, perhaps, of ways to filter that raw power through your Perseverance soul to accomplish... something.
+Neither of you were quite sure what that would look like yet, and it would likely take lots more training to accomplish anything quite as powerful as your speculations.

 The bullets that Jevil's magic summoned were, confusingly, seemingly themed after card suits.
 It took you one day much later to realise: you were in the Card Kingdom.
 You were somewhat friends with Rouxls Kaard ('Rules Card', as you kept hearing his name pronounced).
 The deposed king, in a prison cell in the dungeons, was the King of Spades.